 Studio Art is dedicated to excellence in all forms of art creation, research, and education.
 The Department of Art, Graphic Design and Art History has a highly active faculty who exhibit nationally and internationally, and whose scholarly work is consistently cited for its excellence.
-The department provides unique opportunities for students to experience art through exhibits, travel, internships, and research.
+The department provides unique opportunities for you to experience art through exhibits, travel, internships, and research, in such venues as the Gardiner Art Gallery and the OSU Museum of Art.

 Courses to expect for this major include, Jewelry Making, Public Art, Ceramics, Oil Painting, Photography, Sculpture, Watercolor, Life Drawing, and Museum and Curatorial Studies.